gristlekinginc/metsci-site-v2/docs/tutorial-basics/003-device-profiles.md

 ### Method 1: Using Templates

 Let's say you're new and want to add a MakerFab sensor.
 Instead of manually entering all the details, you can select a **Device Profile Template**.
-The MeteoScientific console includes a few templates, and more are being added regularly.
+The MeteoScientific console includes a few templates, and more are being added.
 This means if we have a pre-built template, you can add it easily to Console without having to figure out the codec and other details.

 ### Method 2: Manual Entry

 If you need to manually add a device profile, you can do so by filling in all the necessary details.
-For example, if you're adding a Senzemo Send Stick, you would:
+For example, if you're adding a [Senzemo STO10 Stick](https://senzemo.com/products/temperature-only-sensor/), you would:

-1. Set the naming convention (e.g., Senzemo Send Stick SMC 30).
+1. Set the naming convention (e.g., Senzemo Temp Only STO10).
 2. Set the region (e.g., US-915).
 3. Set the uplink interval (e.g., 7200 seconds for a two-hour interval).

 You can add notes, like a link to the device manual or information about where the device is located.

 For the codec, you'll either paste in the manufacturer's codec or customize it as needed.
 Once everything is set, hit **Submit** to save the profile.

 ## Conclusion

 You've now learned what a device profile is, how it fits into the system, how it gets used, and two ways to add it—either by using a template or manually.

-Rock and roll—have a great day, and I'll see you on the console!
+Rock 'n roll!